fleiflei/acf-admin-columns/readme.txt

 2. In ACF open/create your "field group" within ACF and note the post type that this field group applies to (at the bottom).
 3. Open any field for editing (see exceptions below).
 4. Enable the "Admin Column" option in the field settings.
-5. Save the field group and go to the "All posts" view of the post type or taxonomy (e.g. "Posts > All Posts", or "Pages > All Pages") and notice the newly added column for your field.
+5. Specify the desired column position (optional).

-== Advanced Usage ==
+6. Save the field group and go to the "All posts" view of the post type or taxonomy (e.g. "Posts > All Posts", or "Pages > All Pages") and notice the newly added column for your field.

-= Excluded ACF Fields =
+== Excluded ACF Fields ==

 Due to their nature the option "Admin Column" is not shown in ACF for these fields: